WEHI-Education/CarpentriesSlides/articles/git-novice/slides.md

 ## Correcting `git init` Mistakes

 Wolfman explains to Dracula how a nested repository is redundant and may cause confusion down the road.
-Dracula would like to remove the nested repository.
+Dracula would like to go back to a single git repository.
 How can Dracula undo his last `git init` in the `moons` subdirectory?
 :::